The Bankrate promise

-If your negotiations with the claims adjuster prove unsuccessful, you could hire an attorney.
-Although this is likely to be considered a last resort, litigation could help you get the settlement that you feel that you deserve.
+If negotiating with the claims adjuster proves unsuccessful but you still feel you have a strong case, you could hire an attorney.
+Although likely a last resort, litigation could help you get the settlement you feel you deserve.
 It could also help to relieve some of the stress surrounding total loss negotiations.
-An attorney is likely more familiar with the process and knows how to fight the insurance company regarding your totaled car.
+An attorney will be more familiar with the process.

 Obtain a written settlement agreement

-Once you reach a settlement with the insurer, you may want to confirm the terms in writing.
-This helps ensure that everyone agrees on the settlement amount and protects both parties by attesting that the insurance company agrees to pay a certain amount and that you agree to that amount.
+Once you reach a settlement with the insurer, you may want to confirm the terms in writing to verify that everyone agrees.
+This protects both parties by setting appropriate expectations and helping to ensure they will be met.

 Frequently asked questions

-Yes.
 In a typical total loss settlement, you are paid for the value of the vehicle, which means the car becomes the legal property of the insurance company.
 But in some cases, it could take very little damage to officially total your vehicle.
-In this case, you can choose to retain the car.
-Your total loss settlement may be decreased because you keep the car.
+If this happens, you can likely choose to retain the car, but your total loss settlement may be decreased.
 You may also be required to remove comprehensive and collision coverage from your vehicle until the repairs are done.
-Even then, if your vehicle is damaged again, your claim payout may be reduced, because you have already been paid for the full value of your vehicle.
+Even then, if your vehicle is damaged again, your claim payout may be reduced since you have already been paid for the full value of your vehicle.